-Glass- the most energy efficient type for double-glazing is low emissivity (Low-E) glass.
+Glass- The most energy efficient type for double-glazing is low emissivity (Low-E) glass.
 Low-E glass often has an invisible coating of metal oxide, normally on one of the internal panes- letting in heat and light but reduces the amount of heat lost.

-Pane spacers- these are set around the inside edges to keep the two panes of glass apart.
+Pane spacers- These are set around the inside edges to keep the two panes of glass apart.
 Look for pane spacers containing little or no mental for maximum efficiency.

-UPVC frames can be recycled and last a very long time, they also come with minimal maintenance.
+PVCu frames can be recycled and last a very long time, they also come with minimal maintenance.